[Post updated: August 2015. Also see the best definition of innovation]

 The word innovation is used in so many different ways I’ve categorized them here.
 As an expert on creativity I will put these common uses in context below.

-Innovation is used to mean:
+Innovation is commonly used to mean:

 - A New idea: Innovative = creative thinking.
 It doesn’t have to necessarily be a good idea, or something that can be made into a product, just interesting, different or creative.